Kitenite/get_social_notifications/README.md

 ## Alternatives:

 I had a different version of this using BeautifulSoup and Chrome cookies for signin.
-It worked for Facebook but Instagram end points returns some scripts and graph queries instead of HTML so it would need a browser to run, hence I chose Selenium.
+It worked for Facebook but Instagram's endpoints returns some scripts and graph queries instead of HTML so it would need a browser to run, hence I chose Selenium.

 ## Support:
 - Facebook